Get your home holiday-ready 🎄 SEE ALL IDEAS

 Before you start cutting the weatherstripping, make sure the door hinges are tight.
 Using the doorknob, lift the door upward.
 If there’s some play, and the door moves upward, tighten the screws on the top hinge.
 And then make sure the screws in the bottom hinge are secure, as well.
 This ensures the door is tightly fitted and squarely hung, which will allow the newly installed weatherstripping to fit the gaps evenly and do its job properly.

 Weatherstripping comes in a variety of materials.
 Each has pros and cons.
-Felt weatherstripping (view example on Amazon) offers the benefits of being cheap and very easy to cut and install, but because it’s not very durable, it’s rarely used on doors.
+Felt weatherstripping offers the benefits of being cheap and very easy to cut and install, but because it’s not very durable, it’s rarely used on doors.

-Marginally more expensive is easy-install foam weatherstripping (view example on Amazon).
-Though foam wears better than felt, neither boasts the durability of rubber, the most expensive option.
+Marginally more expensive is easy-install foam weatherstripping.
+Though foam wears better than felt, neither boasts the durability of rubber weatherstripping, the most expensive option.
 Rubber insulates well, but it can be somewhat challenging to install.
 Unlike the other options, it often must be nailed into place.

-STEP 5: Cut your weatherstripping into segments and check the cut.
+Step 5: Cut the weatherstripping into segments, and check the cuts.

-With your chosen weatherstripping at the ready, proceed to cut three pieces—one for the top, and two for the sides.
+With your chosen weatherstripping at the ready, proceed to cut three pieces: One piece for the top of the door, and two for the sides.

 Before you begin to permanently apply the new weatherstripping, hold each of your pieces up to the doorframe to confirm you’ve cut the lengths properly.
 If they’re a bit too long, that’s ok; you can trim the excess after the stripping is in place.